Your dream’s come true, you’re finally in Japan!

 - When the going gets (too) tough, quit reading and pick up a new book.

-For the learner, this means less interruptions and inferring word meanings as children do when learning to read in their native language.
+For the learner, this means fewer interruptions and more inferring word meanings, as children do when learning to read in their native language.

 I love tadoku.
 The speed and ease with which I can complete each page really motivates me.
 There’s even a tadoku contest held several times a year.